azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 2. Enter a message with negative sentiment, such as "The service at this hotel is horrible!" and send the message.

     ![The Live Chat is displayed, and a message with negative sentiment, "The service at this hotel is horrible!" is entered into the chat message box.](media/chat-app-negative-sentiment-message.png "Live Chat")

+3. Within a minute, you should receive a text notification at the phone number you specified when configuring the Logic App.

+4. Test sending a "positive" message, and ensure you don't receive a notification.

 ## Exercise 7: Building the Power BI dashboard